spherity/dpp-vocabulary/docs/contexts/dbp/vocabulary.md

 ### 7.4 DocumentType {#DigitalBatteryPassport_carbonFootprint_carbonFootprintPerLifecycleStage_documentType}

-The *DocumentType* section defines the various types of documentation associated with the carbon footprint of the battery.
+The `DocumentType` section defines the various types of documentation associated with the carbon footprint of the battery.
 This documentation serves to validate the data and methodologies used in calculating the carbon emissions across the lifecycle stages of the battery.

----

 #### 7.4.1 BillOfMaterial {#DigitalBatteryPassport_circularity_dismantlingAndRemovalInformation_documentType_BillOfMaterial}

-The *BillOfMaterial* is a comprehensive list of all materials and components used in the production of the battery, detailing the quantities and specifications.
+The `BillOfMaterial` is a comprehensive list of all materials and components used in the production of the battery, detailing the quantities and specifications.
 This document is essential for understanding the material inputs and their associated carbon emissions.

 | **Key**          | **Value**                                                                            |
 |------------------|--------------------------------------------------------------------------------------|
 | **Term**         | BillOfMaterial                                                                       |
 | **URL**          | https://dpp-vocabulary.spherity.com/dbp#DigitalBatteryPassport_carbonFootprint_carbonFootprintPerLifecycleStage_documentType_BillOfMaterial |

----

 #### 7.4.2 Model3D {#DigitalBatteryPassport_circularity_dismantlingAndRemovalInformation_documentType_Model3D}

-The *Model3D* document provides a three-dimensional representation of the battery's design and components.
+The `Model3D` document provides a three-dimensional representation of the battery's design and components.
 This model can be used for simulations and analyses regarding material flows and emissions.

 | **Key**          | **Value**                                                                            |
 |------------------|--------------------------------------------------------------------------------------|
 | **Term**         | Model3D                                                                              |
 | **URL**          | https://dpp-vocabulary.spherity.com/dbp#DigitalBatteryPassport_carbonFootprint_carbonFootprintPerLifecycleStage_documentType_Model3D |

----

 #### 7.4.3 DismantlingManual {#DigitalBatteryPassport_circularity_dismantlingAndRemovalInformation_documentType_DismantlingManual}

-The *DismantlingManual* outlines the procedures and guidelines for safely disassembling the battery at the end of its life.
+The `DismantlingManual` outlines the procedures and guidelines for safely disassembling the battery at the end of its life.
 This manual is crucial for minimizing environmental impacts during the recycling process.

 | **Key**          | **Value**                                                                            |
 |------------------|--------------------------------------------------------------------------------------|
 | **Term**         | DismantlingManual                                                                    |
 | **URL**          | https://dpp-vocabulary.spherity.com/dbp#DigitalBatteryPassport_carbonFootprint_carbonFootprintPerLifecycleStage_documentType_DismantlingManual |

----

 #### 7.4.4 RemovalManual {#DigitalBatteryPassport_circularity_dismantlingAndRemovalInformation_documentType_RemovalManual}

-The *RemovalManual* provides instructions for safely removing the battery from its application or housing.
+The `RemovalManual` provides instructions for safely removing the battery from its application or housing.
 This document ensures that disassembly is conducted without causing harm to the battery or surrounding components.

 | **Key**          | **Value**                                                                            |
 |------------------|--------------------------------------------------------------------------------------|
 | **Term**         | RemovalManual                                                                        |
 | **URL**          | https://dpp-vocabulary.spherity.com/dbp#DigitalBatteryPassport_carbonFootprint_carbonFootprintPerLifecycleStage_documentType_RemovalManual |

----

 #### 7.4.5 OtherManual {#DigitalBatteryPassport_circularity_dismantlingAndRemovalInformation_documentType_OtherManual}

-The *OtherManual* category encompasses any additional documentation related to the battery that does not fall under the previous classifications.
+The `OtherManual` category encompasses any additional documentation related to the battery that does not fall under the previous classifications.
 This can include safety manuals, maintenance guides, or other relevant documentation.

 | **Key**          | **Value**                                                                            |
 |------------------|--------------------------------------------------------------------------------------|
 | **Term**         | OtherManual                                                                          |
 | **URL**          | https://dpp-vocabulary.spherity.com/dbp#DigitalBatteryPassport_carbonFootprint_carbonFootprintPerLifecycleStage_documentType_OtherManual |

----

 #### 7.4.6 Drawing {#DigitalBatteryPassport_circularity_dismantlingAndRemovalInformation_documentType_Drawing}

-The *Drawing* provides technical illustrations or schematics related to the battery design, including layout and assembly instructions.
+The `Drawing` provides technical illustrations or schematics related to the battery design, including layout and assembly instructions.
 These documents are important for manufacturing and maintenance purposes.

 | **Key**          | **Value**                                                                            |
 |------------------|--------------------------------------------------------------------------------------|